 Intensive research and discovery over the last 75 years have pushed overall survival rates in childhood acute lymphoblastic leukaemia up to around 90% – but the cure has come at a cost.

 Personalised medicine is the key to reducing the long- and short-term impact for the purpose of cancer treatment on children with acute lymphoblastic leukaemia (ALL).

 That’s according to Professor Owen Smith CBE, Professor of Paediatric and Adolescent Medicine at University College Dublin, who says as a result a combination of drug discoveries and risk stratification from the 1940s onwards resulted in event-free survival rates of 87% by the early 2000s.

 “But there is a price, and that’s the long- and short-term side-effects.
 Multi-agent chemotherapy is not very nice as a significant number of these patients experience life-threatening toxicities.
 Then we started to notice there was a chronicity to survivorship as well: bone disease, heart disease, secondary cancers and neurotoxicity.

-“We want all of our patients to grow up and have their own children and to do all of those things that you and I can do,” he says.
+“We want all of our patients to grow up and have their own children and to do all of those things that you and I can do,” says.